CellChat

 Ligand-receptor analysis

-Analyze cell–cell communication in spatial transcriptomics using CellChat infer signaling networks.
-You will build interaction graphs between cell types and relate spatial proximity to signaling strength.
+In this lesson, we will analyze cell–cell communication in spatial transcriptomics using CellChat to infer signaling networks.
+You will build interaction graphs between celltypes and relate spatial proximity to signaling strength.

 Author